MohTahsin/amazon-bedrock-agentcore-samples-hitl/01-tutorials/01-AgentCore-runtime/03-advanced-concepts/06-human-in-the-loop/README.md

 In our example we will use a very simple agent with two tools: `send_email` and `get_weather`.

-Strand's inherent tool `handoff_to_user` will be user will be used to intercept tool calls in the agent loop.
+Strand's inherent tool `handoff_to_user` will be used to intercept tool calls in the agent loop.

 <div style="text-align:left">
     <img src="images/architecture_runtime.jpg" width="50%"/>